 I love talking about books, the power of reading, visual literacy, illustration and the creative process.
 My presentations and workshops are highly interactive.
 I use Visual Thinking Strategies and Game Based Learning because I believe that meaningful learning happens through personal connection and discovery (plus, it’s a lot more fun!).

 I have taught at the Metropolitan Museum of Art in New York, the California Academy of Sciences and the Museum of Children’s Arts in Oakland.
-Currently I teach two classes at the City College of San Francisco.
+Currently I teach at the City College of San Francisco.

 “The teacher was great!
 She dealt really well with the children.”